 The books I edited include finalists for the Los Angeles Times Book Prize, the National Jewish Book Award, the NAACP Image Award, the Thurber Prize for American Humor, the PEN Award for Biography, the Minnesota Book Award, and a Barnes & Noble Discover selection.

-Before entering the world of publishing, I earned a BFA in musical theater from Syracuse University, where I honed my knowledge of storytelling and dramatic theory (and my once-expert but now defunct tap dancing skills).
+Before entering the world of publishing, I earned a BFA in musical theater from Syracuse University, where I honed my knowledge of storytelling and dramatic theory (and my once-expert tap dancing skills).

 I’ve also participated in writing workshops at Columbia University and the Unterberg Poetry Center of the 92nd Street Y, and have participated as a panelist at the Writers’ Conference at Hunter College, the Jewish Book Council, and the Sarah Lawrence Writing Program.
 My essay “Publishing Nonfiction: A Look Behind the Scenes” appears in The Business of Writing (Allworth Press, 2012).